Art, History, and Architecture in Savannah

 - Opened to the public in 2006.

 - Consists of 7,500+ square feet of gallery space.

-- Includes work of notable American artists and the original iconic Bird Girl statue.
+- Includes work of notable American artists.

 - Houses the Kirk Varnedoe Collection, including works by Jasper Johns, Chuck Close, Roy Lichtenstein, Jeff Koons, Robert Rauschenberg, Cecily Brown, Frank Stella, Kiki Smith, and Richard Avedon.